Pat Freiermuth Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Freiermuth did not have a touchdown catch in that contest against the Ravens.
+- Freiermuth did not have a touchdown catch in that game against the Ravens.

-- The 296.4 yards per game the Ravens are allowing through the air makes them the NFL's worst pass defense.
+- The 296.4 passing yards the Ravens allow per game makes them the NFL's worst pass defense this season.

-- The Ravens' defense is 30th in the league, allowing 1.9 passing touchdowns per game.
+- The Ravens have given up 30 passing TDs this year (1.9 per game), ranking them 30th among NFL defenses.

 Recent Performances

-- In last week's game against the Browns, Freiermuth was targeted six times and racked up five catches for 22 yards.
+- In last week's matchup with the Browns, Freiermuth caught five passes for 22 yards while being targeted six times.

-- Freiermuth's 10 targets have led to nine catches for 59 yards (19.7 per game) during his last three games.
+- In his last three games, Freiermuth has hauled in 59 yards (on nine grabs).

 Freiermuth's Pittsburgh Teammates